antsiamis/antsiamis.github.io/_pages/about.md

 Research Overview
 ======
-Modern control applications require systems can adapt to complex and unknow environments.
+Modern control applications require systems that can adapt to complex and unknow environments.
 Learning-based control emerges as a promising solution, augmenting traditional feedback loops with data.
 Despite the recent progress, we still do not fully understand the impact of learning algorithms on even simple control systems.